chalatz/tours/pages/info/reviews-comments.md

   and we've been on line since 1998
 reviews:
 - year: "2019"
-  text: " \n\nWe had a wonderful day in Rhodes.
+  text: "We had a wonderful day in Rhodes.
 The island is so beautiful, we enjoyed
     it more than Santorini.
 Andrew was a great tour/driver, and very pleasant to spend the day with.
 His knowledge of Rhodes, and his insight into modern economic and social issues in Greece was very informative. <br>\nSo much better than being